sthysel/cv/README.md

 I have worked on various data fusion and ETL solutions.
-I consider myself a integration and systems specialist, with strong Python, Linux, containerisation, and data fusion pipe-lining skills.
+I consider myself a integration and systems specialist, with strong Python, Linux, containerisation, and data fusion pipe-line skills.

 I have DevOps experience using a variety of continuous integration, systems provisioning, software configuration and build management